MatthieuBleichner/mySportPlanner/README.md

 sport planner (with ionic CLI3)

-My sport planner is a free app designed to plan all your triathlon trainings it has been built with ionic V1 and can be used with iphone or android phone.
+My sport planner is a free app designed to plan all your triathlon trainings it and can be used with iphone or android phone (not yet available in stores)

 ## Home